 - Offering a tobacco cessation program featuring one-on-one coaching sessions, resources, and tips to help you kick the habit

 - Promoting safe exercise through sales of bike helmets, lights, other cycling accessories, pedometers, plus helmets for skiing/snowboarding & skateboarding/rollerblading.

 - Free consultations on health-related topics with a professional health educator

 - Providing orientation presentations and tours of Hall Health Center

 Student volunteer program

 Meet the Staff & Volunteers

-- Mark Shaw, MS, Director of Health Promotion – Having worked in the field health promotion with college students for 17 years, Mark welcomes talking with people about ways they can live a healthier lifestyle.
+- Mark Shaw, MS, Director of Health Promotion – Having worked in the field health promotion with college students since 1996, Mark welcomes talking with people about ways they can live a healthier lifestyle.

 Meet the Wellness Resource Center Volunteers